manage a development team

 2. Great Managers Get Interrupted

-While researching this article, I saw several “gurus” opining about how pleasant it is to simply wander around the office.
-One article, which I‘m really resisting the urge to call out by name, suggested that you look for people whose “heads are up” and talk to them.
+While researching this article, I saw several “gurus” opining about how pleasant it is to wander around the office.
+One article, which I‘m resisting the urge to call out by name, suggested that you look for people whose “heads are up” and talk to them.

 What a load of crap!
 As an employee, have you ever been happy to have your manager notice you while you stare off into space for a minute?